Lipa, Batangas: Festivals

 In the previous years, Lipa City had the Coffee Festival as its official city festival being coffee granary of the Philippines.
 The Coffee Festival was then celebrated from December 11 to 16.

 Then Lipa also had the Walistik Festival celebrated on the second week of January where walis (broom) was used in costumes and props.
 Walis symbolizes unity and this was what the Lipeños had in mind every time they celebrate Walistik Festival.

 Now, Lipa City is celebrating Lomi Festival.
-Lomi, being one of the most popular dishes in this side of the province, Lipa City has quite a number of lomi houses which never cease to entice people.
+Lomi, being one of the most popular dishes in this side of the province, Lipa City has quite a number of lomi houses.

 Traditionally, however, Lipa City is celebrating Lipa City Town Fiesta annually every January 20.
 This is a date to celebrate the feast of their patron saint, Saint Sebastian.
 During the celebration, the main road of CM Recto is flocked with market-stalls selling affordable items.
 Also peoples visit the Lipa City Cathedral to attend mass.
 Houses prepare and serve food to visitors.